 The One-Pager was shared at an I’m Determined workshop and the concept became an integral way of giving students a way to participate in their IEP meetings.
 For students who may be reluctant to speak at their meetings, video clips were added to the One-Pagers by the Self-Determination team.
 This allowed those students’ voices to be heard.
 Now entire schools are utilizing the One-Pagers as a means for all students to share their strengths, preferences, interests, and needs with teachers, guidance counselors, community agencies, and employers.

-The One-Pager template is located on this website.
+The One-Pager template is located here.
 It is also available as a free web-app.